Mikhail Baryshnikov: Personal life

 Baryshnikov has had a long-term relationship with former ballerina Lisa Rinehart.
-They had three children together: Peter, Anna (born 1992), and Sofia.
+They have three children together.
 He told Larry King in 2002 that he did not "believe in marriage in the conventional way", but he and Rinehart married in 2006.

 Baryshnikov endorsed Democratic nominee Hillary Clinton for president in 2016.

 Citizenship

 On July 3, 1986, Baryshnikov became a naturalized citizen of the United States.
 Asked whether he felt like an American, he said, "I like to think like I'm a man of the world.
 I feel totally Parisian in Paris.
 Totally Parisian.
 I have my place here, a lot of close friends and collaborators here, whom I can really feel like I can talk serious business with them.
 Human business, not 'business' business.
 Paris was always the dream of my childhood.
 We grew up on French art, like all Russians.
 America, United States, North America—it's a new country.
 Of course, if somebody would ask me to choose either Paris or New York, I would choose New York.
 But spiritually, somehow, I love Europe."

 On April 27, 2017, the Republic of Latvia granted Baryshnikov citizenship for extraordinary merits.
-The application to the Latvian parliament along with a letter from Baryshnikov in which he expressed his wish to become a Latvian citizen was submitted on December 21, 2016.
+The application to the Latvian parliament, along with a letter from Baryshnikov in which he expressed his wish to become a Latvian citizen, was submitted on December 21, 2016.
 He wrote that the decision was based on memories of his first 16 years living in Latvia, which provided the basis for the rest of his life.
 "It was there that my exposure to the arts led me to discover my future destiny as a performer.
 Riga still serves as a place where I find artistic inspiration", Baryshnikov wrote in the letter to the Latvian parliament.

 True Russia Foundation

-In March 2022, together with economist Sergei Guriev and writer Boris Akunin, Baryshnikov announced the formation of the True Russia foundation to support victims of the war in Ukraine.
+In March 2022, together with economist Sergey Guriyev and writer Boris Akunin, Baryshnikov announced the formation of the True Russia foundation to support victims of the war in Ukraine.
 Baryshnikov condemned the Russian invasion and wrote an open letter to Vladimir Putin slamming his "world of fear".
 In his letter, Baryshnikov wrote that people of culture who promoted Russian art made more for Russia than Putin's "not-so-precise weapons".
 True Russia also aims to become a trilingual art platform.
 By the end of March, the initiative had raised more than 1.2 million euros.